inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

     ![Intensity map]({filename}/images/cartodb-intensity.png)

-9. **Try `Choropleth`** with the following options to see the relative altitude distribution (see the [documentation](http://docs.cartodb.com/cartodb-editor.html#choropleth) for different quantification methods):
+9. **Try `Choropleth`** with the following options to see the relative altitude distribution (see the [documentation](http://docs.cartodb.com/cartodb-editor.html#choropleth) to learn more about the different quantification methods):

     ![Choropleth map]({filename}/images/cartodb-choropleth.png)

-10. Just like the filters are powered by SQL, the wizards are powered by CartoCSS, which you can use to fine-tune your map. **Click `CSS`** in the toolbar to discover how the quantification buckets (in this case `Quantile`) are defined:
+10. Just like the filters are powered by SQL, the wizards are powered by CartoCSS, which you can use to fine-tune your map[^5]. **Click `CSS`** in the toolbar to discover how the quantification buckets (in this case `Quantile`) are defined:

         :::CSS
         /** choropleth visualization */